fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-1/assignment-1.md

 #### Grading

-Your submission will be graded according to three components:
+Your submission will be graded according to the following components:

 - Complexity and relevant of domain questions & abstract tasks:
   - Excellent (A): The domain questions fully consider the complexity of the dataset.
 Abstract tasks effectively generalize domain questions and correctly apply the typology.